 If your 401(k), 403(b), or 457 is still at a former employer, you might want to review the options for your old retirement plan: Roll it, leave it, cash it, or move it.
-Our specialized, dedicated Wells Fargo Rapid RolloverSM Team can help you understand the benefits and drawbacks of each option and decide which is right for you.
+A Retirement Specialist can help you understand the benefits and drawbacks of each option and outline any next steps.

 Please keep in mind that rolling over assets to an IRA is just one of multiple options for your retirement plan.
 Each of the following options is different and may have distinct advantages and disadvantages: